-60.4 NON-PRIORITY DRIVERS ENTERED WITH A 4X4 GROUP N CAR NON-PRIORITY DRIVERS ENTERED WITH AN R4 CAR NON-PRIORITY DRIVERS ENTERED WITH A 2WD CAR 60.4.1 For all types of Type of tyres to be used: tyres - Make of tyres: free 60.4.2 Tarmac tyre (dry and wet) Homologation: Tarmac tyres must comply with Appendix V and be homologated by the FIA (see list published on the FIA website).
+60.4 DRIVERS ENTERED WITH A 4X4 GROUP N CAR

+NON-PRIORITY DRIVERS ENTERED WITH AN R4 CAR

+NON-PRIORITY DRIVERS ENTERED WITH A 2WD CAR

+60.4.1 For all types of Type of tyres to be used:

+tyres - Make of tyres: free

+60.4.2 Tarmac tyre (dry Homologation:

+and wet) Tarmac tyres must comply with Appendix V and be homologated by the FIA (see list published on the FIA website).

 Important: no tyres homologated before 1/05/2013 are allowed.
-For tarmac tyres, non-priority drivers may continue to use the previously homologated specifications for one additional year (please refer to the list of eligible asphalt tyres published on the FIA website).
-60.4.3 Tarmac tyre If studded tyres are permitted in a rally, the regulations on studs and the method of (snow) checking them must be stated in the supplementary regulations.
+For tarmac tyres, non-priority drivers may continue to use the previously homologated specifications for one additional year (please refer to the list of eligible

+asphalt tyres published on the FIA website).
+60.4.3 60.4.3 Tarmac tyre If studded tyres are permitted in a rally, the regulations on studs and the me (snow) checking them must be stated in the supplementary regulations.
 60.4.4 Gravel tyre Free gravel tread pattern.
-60.4.5 60.4.5 Snow tyre (gravel) If studded tyres are permitted in a rally, the regulations on studs and the met checking them must be stated in the supplementary regulations.
+60.4.5 Snow tyre (gravel) If studded tyres are permitted in a rally, the regulations on studs and the n If studded tyres are permitted in a rally, the regulations on studs and the method of - 10 checking them must be stated in the supplementary regulations.

-60.5 PRIORITY DRIV VERS ENTERED WITH A 2WD CAR 60.5.1 For all types of , tyres - At pre-rally scrutineering, the tyre manufacturer will be recorded by the FIA.
+60.5 PRIORITY DRIV /ERS ENTERED WITH A 2WD CAR 60.5.1 For all types of Type of tyres to be used: tyres - At pre-rally scrutineering, the tyre manufacturer will be recorded by the FIA.
 For a given rally, all tyres used by these drivers must come from the same tyre supplier.
-60.5.2 Tarmac tyre (dry Homologation: and wet) Tarmac tyres must comply with Appendix V and be homologated by the FIA (see list - published on FIA Website).
+60.5.2 Tarmac tyre (dry Homologation: and wet) Tarmac tyres must comply with Appendix V and be homologated by the FIA (see list published on FIA Website).
 60.5.3 Tarmac tyre If studded tyres are permitted in a rally, the regulations on studs and the method of (snow) checking them must be stated in the supplementary regulations.
 60.5.4 Gravel tyre Free gravel tread pattern.
 60.5.5 Snow tyre (gravel) If studded tyres are permitted in a rally, the regulations on studs and the method of checking them must be stated in the supplementary regulations.